docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/xmpscript-object-reference.rst

 schemaNS

 Optional.
 The namespace URI string.
-See "Schema namespace string constants" on page 262.
+See :ref:`schema-namespace-string-constants`.
 Must be supplied if a property name is supplied.

 propName